ryneches/kizuchi/README.md

 ---

-`kizuchi` is a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) workflow for building phylogenetic trees from
+`kizuchi` is a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) workflow for building phylogenetic trees, starting from a collection of genomes and HMM profiles, producing necessary diagnostics along the way in the form of a Jupyter notebook.
+The aim of this workflow is to automate and document the tree generating procedures for phylogenetic analysis in a reproducible way.

 - gene prediction using [`prodigal-gv`](https://github.com/apcamargo/prodigal-gv)
 - gene annotation using [`hmmer`](http://hmmer.org/)